ployt0/server_monitor/README.md

 other role-specific functionality.

 The starting point for this project was [server_pinger.py](server_pinger.py).
-It simply pings are records latency on the control node.
+It simply pings and records latency on the control node.

 ## Installation